azure-ad-b2c/samples/policies/custom-mfa-totp/readme.md

 2. Generates a random secret key
 3. Creates a TOTP URI (see the URI format later)
 4. Generates a QR code for the TOTP URI
-5. Returns the QR code bitmap, in based64 formant and the generated secret key in base64 format
+5. Returns the QR code bitmap, in based64 formant and the generated secret key, in base64 format

 ### 2.1 TOTP URI generation
 The URI includes following data, and may contains more, such as TOTP time (default 30 seconds) and size (default 6 digits):